3. Manual for checking your vipassana kamatthana progress#

 5. Nimittas disappear quickly, for instance after a few acknowledgements of ‘seeing, seeing’.

-6. I f.
-The meditator may see a clear, bright light.
+6. The meditator may see a clear, bright light.

 7. The beginning and the end of the rising and falling movements of the abdomen are clearly perceived.